Writer-Sonic/calorie-counter-ai/README.md

 ## Advertising

-Calorie Counter AI does not use third-party advertising networks to display ads inside the app.
+Calorie Counter AI does not display third-party ads inside the app and does not use third-party ad networks to serve ads to you.
+The only advertising-related processing is the optional Apple Search Ads attribution measurement described in the App Tracking Transparency section above, which lets us understand whether new users came from an Apple Search Ads campaign — it does not show you ads.

 ## In-App Purchases